magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39195-add-to-cart-button-is-inactive-on-the-category-page.md

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment types) 2.4.2-p1
+* Adobe Commerce (all deployment methods) 2.4.2-p1

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment types) 2.4.2 - 2.4.2-p2
+* Adobe Commerce (all deployment methods) 2.4.2 - 2.4.2-p2

 >![info]
 >